alexrudnick/dissertation/BURNDOWN.md

   * DONE run stacking-trained-on-europarl experiments with just en stacking
   * DONE measure which/how many words we care about for the es bible have enough support in europarl for us to get a classifier.
+  * DONE consider running experiment with both kinds of stacking -- does that help? -- you know, it really doesn't help.

 ## sequence
 CANCELED!!